-After the housing complaint has been filed it will be reviewed by a specialist who will decide if what occurred violated the Fair Housing Act.
+After the housing complaint has been filed it will be reviewed by a specialist who will decide if what occurred may have violated the Fair Housing Act.
 The specialist will also contact the senior if he or she needs any more details on the case.
-The specialist will assist the senior with filing an official housing discrimination complaint to submit If he or she determines that what occurred violated the Fair Housing Act.
+The specialist will assist the senior with filing an official housing discrimination complaint to submit if he or she determines that what occurred may have violated the Fair Housing Act.
 The information on the housing discrimination form may be given to the U.S. Department of Justice to file the suit.
 It may also be sent to state or local fair housing offices.
 The senior may choose whether he or she wishes to disclose the information on the form to the aforementioned agencies.
 If he or she does not wish to disclose this information, then it could delay the processing of the complaint or cause it to be denied altogether.

 What Happens After the Housing Discrimination Complaint is Filed?

 In most cases where housing discrimination complaints are filed, HUD will try to help the senior and the accused party reach an agreement.
-During the housing discrimination complaint process, HUD will send a conciliation agreement against the accused party, which will ask the accused party to pay a fine, provide fair housing and training for employees, revise policies, or something else to address the complaint.
+During the housing discrimination complaint process, HUD will send a conciliation agreement to the accused party, which will ask the accused party to pay a fine, provide fair housing and training for employees, revise policies, or something else to address the complaint.
 If it is signed, then HUD will not interfere any longer unless the agreement is broken.
 In that case, HUD will propose that the Attorney General file a suit.
-Find out more about conciliation agreements by downloading our guide for seniors.

 In the case that the senior’s state has the same abilities to process the housing discrimination complaint as HUD, then HUD will send the complaint to the senior’s state agency.
 If the agency does not review the complaint within a certain timeframe, then HUD may pick the case up again.

 Learn About the Results & Benefits of Filing a Housing Discrimination Complaint